Section 1: Name

 Section 1: Dues required

 Active members will pay annual dues and the amount will be determined by the Board of Directors.
-Dues will be assessed on January 1 of each year and will cover membership through December 31 of the current year.
-A member delinquent in payment of dues by March 1 will forfeit his/her membership, will not exercise a vote or hold office, and will not be listed in the Membership Directory.
-In such cases, the individual can re-establish membership by completing the current membership form and paying appropriate fees as a new member.
+Dues will be assessed on an annual basis and cover 12 months.
+Membership will be active at the time dues for that year are received by Society administrative office.
+Membership may be on a calendar basis from January 1 through December 31st or for 12 consecutive months from time of payment as determined by the VECCS Board of Directors (BOD).
+A member is considered delinquent in payment of dues 30 days following the due date of their membership renewal (anniversary) date.
+Members will forfeit his/her membership, will not exercise a vote or hold office, will not be listed in the Membership Directory and not receive or be eligible for any member benefits.
+In such cases, the individual can re-establish membership by submitting the current membership application and paying appropriate fees for the category of membership.
 Past-Presidents following retirement from the Board of Directors and Zaslow Award recipients are exempt from payment of dues.

 Section 2: Notification

-Notification of dues for the new year will be issued to the members by Executive Director on or about December 1 and are due by January 1st.
+Notification of dues for the membership year will be issued to the members by the VECCS administrative office one month in advance of the due date.

 Section 1: Elected Officers